Focus on the joy

 Being grateful is a wonderful feeling.
-It helps us to appreciate what we already have and to enjoy our lives just the way they are.
+It helps us to appreciate what we already have and enjoy our lives just the way they are.
 There’s no better time to be grateful than in the present moment because happiness is not a destination.

 2. It enables us to become more mindful

 Taking a moment to consider the things we’re grateful for can stop us moving through life on autopilot.
 This may sound like a simple concept but when we stop dwelling on the past or thinking about the future, we will undoubtedly be more present.
 Enjoying the moment rather than rushing to get to the next thing is a calmer and more mindful way to live.

 3. It encourages us to see the glass half full

 Life will always be filled with challenges, but by taking the time to actively seek out the joy we can approach the difficult times more positively.
 Even on the tougher days, there will always be a glimmer of joy – the beauty of nature, a message from a friend, a calming cup of tea and so on.
 By taking the time to actively celebrate these small everyday moments we’re less likely to be consumed by our troubles.

-4. It helps to identify what makes us happy
+4. It helps us to identify what makes us happy

 5. It provides a daily moment of calm